bsteen/bsteen.github.io/mazda3-bl.md

 - Example used: 2010 Mazda Mazda3s (2.5L engine), 5 door (hatch back), automatic transmission

 # Lifting the Car
 - RhinoGear RhinoRamps (11914MI, 12K lbs.) **DO NOT** work with this car.
 The front bumper is too long and low for the angle of these ramps.
 The bumper will scrape and push the ramps.
 This is with the stock ride height and wheel size.
-See pictures below:
+See pictures below.
+    - Yes, the ramp is on an uneven surface in this picutre.
+But even on a flat surface, the ramp height is still 2+ inches over the top of the front bumper.
+They will not work with this car.